cimug-org/CIMTool/docs/how-to/cimtool-support-for-extension-namespaces.md

 #### Annotation File

 In the edge case where you are working with an XMI file provided by an external party that lacks `baseuri` tagged values, **CIMTool** provides a stopgap mechanism via an annotation file.
-There is no editor or other GUI for managing namespace information in the annotation file — it is intended solely for situations where you do not control the XMI file and cannot add `baseuri` tags to it directly.
+There is no editor or other GUI for managing namespace information in the annotation file, which is intended solely for situations where you do not control the XMI file and cannot add `baseuri` tags to it directly.

 The annotation file should be placed in the project's `Schema` folder where the XMI file is located.
 It must have the same base name as the XMI file with a `.annotation` extension instead of `.xmi`.